osu-cass/AP_ItemReviewViewer/README.md

 Welcome to the Item Review Viewer App

 # Software requirements
-All set up steps for this project were done using intellij IDE.
-For best results please use intellij IDE.
+All set up steps for this project were done using [IntelliJ IDEA](https://www.jetbrains.com/idea/?fromMenu).
+For best results, please use IntelliJ IDEA.

 # Setting up environment